Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 The fact that the *R<sub>GF</sub>* contains the components of *R<sub>PA</sub>* allows considering GFA as the general case of PA.
 Thus, it is possible to implement PA as a subclass of GFA.

+For more details see @ref occt_algorithms_8 "Partition Algorithm" section.

 @subsubsection occt_algorithms_2_1_4 Section operator